j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 How does it thread the red-winged
 blackbird through the thicket yet again?

-Newness is the oldest thing it does.
+Newness, the oldest thing it does.
-*If you would enter...become as children.*
+*Come in... become as a child.*

 Time seethes through the forest gaps,
 making each creature new as ever